leon-domingo/cv/README.md

 Testing (and playing with) new technologies, as they come up, is something I like a lot. **Golang** or **Universal JS** apps with SSR are areas where I want to get better.

-I used to work on desktop apps environment () but now I know I'll never come back.
+I used to work on desktop apps environment (Windows) but now I know I'll never come back.
 The WWW is the future (and the present, in fact), and we have a lot of opportunities out there.